akhealth/RFP-IES-Milestone2/IES_MILESTONE2_RFP.md

 off the legacy mainframe to a modern system exercising our user centered design practices, modern software development methods and security focused continuous deployment processes.
-Specific information regarding this procurement can be found in the RFP-ARIES-Milestone 2 GitHub Repo (**make sure to add yourself as a watcher to receive updates**).
+Specific information regarding this procurement can be found in the [RFP-IES-Milestone 2 GitHub Repo](https://github.com/akhealth/RFP-IES-Milestone2/blob/main/IES_MILESTONE2_RFP.md)
+(**make sure to add yourself as a watcher to receive updates**).

 ## Sec.
 2.02 Medicaid Program Background Information